 I don't know.

-Uh and it didn't look like it to me.
+And it didn't look like it to me.

-All right, uh, there's new news on Ukraine.
+There's new news on Ukraine.

-Um, Trump says the Russian economy is in big trouble.
+So Trump says the Russian economy is in big trouble.

-He said a lot about Ukraine uh yesterday.
+He said a lot about Ukraine yesterday.

-Uh he thinks the Russian economy is in big trouble and that there are gas lines.
+He thinks the Russian economy is in big trouble and that there are gas lines.

 We don't know how big the gas lines are.

-Apparently that just makes you look weak and makes Putin say, oh, well, if the only thing you can do is hang in there and we can chew away at you, we'll just keep chewing away because it doesn't look like you have any offense.
+Apparently, that just makes you look weak and makes Putin say, oh, well, if the only thing you can do is hang in there and we can chew away at you, we'll just keep chewing away because it doesn't look like you have any offense.

-Now remember, this is Trump hyperbole, so you have to put it in context, nearing a point where they could take back the territory that uh Russia has already gained.
+Nearing a point where they could take back the territory that Russia has already gained.

 Nobody says that's possible.